 The timing of floral development is a major component of plant fitness affected by multiple external environmental cues (e.g. temperature, daylength, and water availability) that signal existing or upcoming growing conditions.
 Genetic responses to these cues determine the speed, timing, and energy apportioned to reproductive growth and shape both the individual’s lifespan and its lifetime production of viable seed.
 Global climate forcing is increasing temperatures and causing more extreme weather events, such as droughts, heatwaves, and severe rain events (Ummenhofer and Meehl 2017).
 These events will alter both the timing of reproductive development and the reliability of the environmental signals that plants use to cue flowering.
 It is thus of increasing importance that we understand the environmental cues driving floral development and the genetics underlying flowering responses to understand the genetic potential for adaptation to novel, changing environments.

 Day length (or photoperiod) is one of the most predictable environmental cues, and plants sense day length to gauge diurnal and seasonal time and to initiate reproductive development.
 Photoperiod responses can be facultative or obligate, and these responses are typically classified into short day, long day, and day neutral types.
 Short day plant flowering is cued in day lengths below a critical maximum threshold, while long day plant flowering is cued in day lengths above a critical minimum threshold.
 In contrast, day neutral plants flower independently of a photoperiod signal.
 Species with wide natural distributions can segregate for multiple distinct photoperiod-related flowering responses: distinct populations of sunflower (Helianthus annuus) exhibit day-neutral, facultative short day, and facultative long-day responses, which vary with their environments (Blackman 2013; Henry, Watson, and Blackman 2014).
-Switchgrass (Panicum virgatum) is considered a short day plant with reproductive development strongly linked to day of the year.
+Switchgrass (Panicum virgatum) is considered a short-day plant with reproductive development strongly linked to day of the year.
 However, as part of its wide environmental adaptation across the eastern half of North America, its photoperiodicity has been predicted to differ by plant latitude of origin (Parrish and Fike 2005).

 Phenologically distinct genetic responses in different environments – genotype by environment interactions, or GxE – are key outputs of selection driving adaptation to local environments.
 Methodology commonly employed to study natural variation in GxE includes genetic studies using common gardens, reciprocal transplant experiments between contrasting environments, and/or environmental manipulations.
 These methods have been used in wild species to uncover widely varying genetic responsiveness to photoperiod-cued flowering (Brachi et al. 2010; Henry, Watson, and Blackman 2014; Blackman 2013; Ågren et al. 2017; Dittmar et al. 2014).
 In crop species, natural variation in flowering has been mapped using these and other strategies (Li et al. 2018; Romero Navarro et al. 2017), and altering the timing of flowering has been a major crop improvement strategy to adapt crops to local or future environments (Jung and Müller 2009).
 Changing flowering responsiveness to photoperiod cues has allowed geographic range expansion and increased yields in a number of cereal species (Turner et al. 2005; Faure et al. 2012; Hung et al. 2012; Zakhrabekova et al. 2012; Yang et al. 2013) and other crops (Pin and Nilsson 2012; Weller et al. 2012).
 In switchgrass, it has been broadly recognized that genetic differences in flowering date and photoperiod response will be an early point of exploitation in biomass crop breeding.
 Flowering date was mapped prior to the release of the genome using diversity panels of upland individuals, and using upland by lowland crosses (Tornqvist et al. 2018; Grabowski et al. 2017; Taylor et al. 2018; Lowry et al. 2019; Milano, Lowry, and Juenger 2016).